mskwarcan/QA-Checklist/README.md

 QA-Checklist
 ============

-Dynamic and project-based checklist for quality assurance
+Dynamic and project-based checklist for quality assurance.
+Going to have to roll PHP since Basecamp won't allow us to use AJAX to send requests easily.

-Whenever you want to build your project you need to:

-~ cd app

-~ build/build.sh

 To Do:
 ============